JessicaNwaogwu/Northwind-Traders-Sales-Analysis/README.md

 1. Identify the most popular routes
 2. Determine peak travel times
-3. analyze Revenue from different ticket types and  classes
+3. Analyze Revenue from different ticket types and  classes
 4. diagnose on-time performance and contributing factors.

 ## Data Analysis Using SQ

-1. Which product drives the highest Revenue
+1. Find the Number of items on the menu

 ``` SELECT * From table Where condition; ```